vamishh/Nudge/README.md

 # Nudge
-nudge is a task manager
+nudge is a task manager we created for our Software Engineering course